kanryu/quickviewer/docs/index.md

     - **Open Image Folder** by menu
     - **History** by menu
     - NextVolume, PrevVolume
+        - Folders and archives next to the current open position
 - Spread Viewing(left/right 2 images at once)
     - Bound on the right side book(toggled)
     - Always open wide images as one view(toggled)